 Event Tickets Center implemented AMP on 17,000 post-click landing pages — 99.9% of all their pages.
 In A/B testing the AMP experience versus the original, the company was impressed by:

 - 10% reduction in bounce rate

 - Decrease in page load time from 5-6 seconds to 1 second

 - 20-30% conversion lift with AMP across all mobile campaigns

 - 100% increase in ecommerce conversions

 Some marketers and publishers aren’t using AMP simply because their analytics tool doesn’t support an AMP integration.
 However, there are specific analytics tools that allow you to measure your success with AMP:

 By injecting the respective code from those analytics tools into your AMP page, all of the data collected can be passed to the analytic vendors above.

 All mobile users deserve a fast, enjoyable user experience, and all publishers can benefit from a more effective mobile strategy — one where they can distribute and monetize their content, and scale their success.
 Not all AMP adopters may see a huge lift in results, though, because they haven’t taken the time to understand it thoroughly, or because it doesn’t make sense for them to use AMP.

-Request an AMP demo and witness the Instapage AMP builder in action to learn why Instapage is the most robust post-click optimization platform on the market.
+Request an AMP demo and witness the Instapage AMP builder in action to learn why Instapage is the most robust post-click automation platform available.